12 Exciting Destinations for Summer Holidays in Asia

 Hoi An with the iconic yellow merchant houses

-Paper lanterns is considered the symbol of Hoi An
+Paper lantern is considered the symbol of Hoi An

 Hoi An Lantern Festivals: 27th June, 26th July, and 24th August.